 - evidence of successfully completed periods of study including the subjects and the grades achieved per semester as well as the final certificate, if the degree was completed

-- certificate of a German language proficiency test for entrance to higher education
+- certificate of a German language proficiency test for entrance to higher education (not for Master Chemical Engineering)

 - certificate of the assessment test, if you have attended a preparatory course before studies (Studienkolleg)